-An affiliate of AFCA 2, America First Property Management Company, L.L.C. ("Properties Management") was retained to provide property management services for Iona Lakes (bond sold in 2013), Bent Tree, Lake Forest, Fairmont Oaks, DeCordova, Eagle Ridge, Crescent Village, Maples on 97th, Meadowview, Willow Bend, Post Woods I, Post Woods II, Churchland, Glynn Place, Greens at Pine Glen, Ashley Square, Clarkson College (bond retired in May 2011), Cross Creek, and Woodland Park.
-The management fees paid to Properties Management amounted to approximately \$1.2 million in 2013, \$1.2 million in 2012, and \$1.1 million in 2011.
+An affiliate of AFCA 2, America First Property Management Company, L.L.C. ("Properties Management") was retained to provide property management services for Ashley Square, Iona Lakes (bond sold in 2013), Arboretum, Bent Tree, Churchland (MF Property sold in 2012), Lake Forest, Fairmont Oaks, DeCordova, Eagle Ridge (MF Property sold in 2012), Eagle Village, The Colonial (f/k/a Maples on 97th), Meadowview, Crescent Village, Willow Bend, Post Woods, Glynn Place, Greens at Pine Glen, Cross Creek, Weatherford, and Woodland Park.
+The management fees paid to Properties Management amounted to approximately \$1.3 million in 2014, \$1.2 million in 2013, and \$1.2 million in 2012.
 For the Consolidated VIEs, these management fees are not Partnership expenses but are recorded by each applicable VIE entity and, accordingly, have been reflected in the accompanying consolidated financial statements.
 Such fees are paid out of the revenues generated by the properties owned by the Consolidated VIEs prior to the payment of any interest on the mortgage revenue bonds and taxable loans held by the Partnership on these properties.
 For the MF Properties, these management fees are considered real estate operating expenses.